+- Costs of special care units (such as intensive care or coronary care units)

+- Drugs and medications

+- Lab tests

-Services that are covered for you What you must pay when you get these services at an out-of-network hospital after Costs of special care units (such as intensive care or coronary care units) Drugs and medications your emergency condition is Lab tests stabilized, your cost is the • X-rays and other radiology services cost-sharing you would pay at a Necessary surgical and medical supplies network hospital.
-Use of appliances, such as wheelchairs You are covered for an unlimited Operating and recovery room costs number of medically necessary Physical, occupational, and speech language therapy inpatient hospital days.
-Inpatient substance abuse services • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+- X-rays and other radiology services

+- Necessary surgical and medical supplies

+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

+- Physical, occupational, and speech language therapy

+- Inpatient substance abuse services

+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If CareOne (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-If you are in need of a solid organ or bone marrow/stem cell transplant, please contact our Case Management Team at 1-866-657-5625, TTY 711 for important information about your transplant care.
-Blood - including storage and administration.
+If CareOne PLUS (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

+- If you are in need of a solid organ or bone marrow/stem cell transplant, please contact our Case Management Team at 1-866-657-5625, TTY 711 for important information about your transplant care.

+- Blood including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.

+- Physician services

-Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.

 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpati ent-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

 Prior authorization is required for inpatient hospital care.